themintchoco/tp/docs/UserGuide.md

 Examples:
 *  `student edit John Doe p/91234567 e/johndoe@example.com` Edits the phone number and email address of John Doe to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the student with an ID of 2 to be `Betsy Crower` and clears all existing tags.
+*  `student edit 2 n/Betsy Crower t/` Edits the name of the student with an ID of 2 to be `Betsy Crower` and clears all existing tags.

 #### Searching for students: `student search`